Select an OCR site

 These are made before an exam series to enable candidates with particular requirements to demonstrate attainment.

 See the access arrangements page for more information.

-Choose from the OCR Repository, postal moderation or visiting moderation (not available for Engineering or Enterprise and Marketing).
+Choose from the OCR Repository, postal moderation or visiting moderation (not available for Child Development, Engineering, Enterprise and Marketing, ICT or Information Technologies).

 Within each series you must enter all candidates taking a particular unit for the same moderation method.

 Visiting moderation mark submission deadlines are much earlier than other methods.

 Please supply estimated entries so we can send you pre-release materials (Cambridge National in ICT R001 only).